turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 end
 ```

-To create a new unicorn, we say: `Unicorn.new`, and when we call `new`, a new
-instance of Unicorn gets created, and then it calls `initialize` on itself to
-do any necessary setup.
+When we say: `Unicorn.new`, if `Unicorn` doesn't define an `initialize` method, then the `initialize` in the class `Object` is run. `Object` is the class that all other Ruby classes inherit from.
+But its `initialize` doesn't do anything.

 Back to the error message.
 It says: